 Guest Participation

 The Festival holds discussions following in-person film screenings with visiting representatives or filmmakers.
-Everyone is encouraged to attend, but the festival can only cover travel and hotel expenses of a limited number of feature film guests.
-Guests are expected to attend the public screenings of the film they represent.
+Everyone is encouraged to attend, but the festival can only cover certain hotel expenses for a limited number of feature film guests.
+Guests are expected to attend the public screenings of the film they represent as well as any other events that may be organized around their visit.
 Invited filmmakers will be notified by email.

 Overall Rating